tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/License 管理/短视频 SDK License/管理测试版 License_intl_en.md

 3. Click **Create for Free**.

 ### Step 2.
 Save the trial license
 After the free trial license is successfully created, the page will display the information of the generated license.
 You need to pass in two parameters `Key` and `LicenseUrl` during initial SDK configuration.
-Please store the following information properly.
+Please save the information properly.

-## Trial License Renewal
+## Renewing a Trial License
 You can check the validity period of the trial license in the [VOD console](https://console.cloud.tencent.com/vod/license), which is up to 28 days.
 Before the trial license expires in 14 days after application, you need to renew it by following the steps below:
 ### Step 1.
 Apply for license renewal
 Go to the **[UGSV SDK License](https://console.cloud.tencent.com/vod/license/video)** page and click **Renew** in the top-right corner of the trial license section.